stanmaz/BBOalert/README.md

     ----,1S,8-21 5+!S,    except after two passes.
 It can be weaker
     ----1S--,2C,Drury,    in such a case Drury is used

-The alternative method of coding seat-dependent openings is presented in the section "Optional code".
+The alternative prefered method of coding seat-dependent openings is presented in the section "Optional code".

 #### Continued context